 Tip 2:

-I have tried to make the knot shapes but I have determined that I am not a good knot shape maker.
+I have tried to make knot shapes but I have determined that I am not a good knot shape maker.
 So, I take easy road by rolling them into balls and pressing them down slightly with the bottom of a glass.

 Pro Tip: Dip the bottom of the glass into powdered sugar so the cookie dough does not stick to the glass.